 Ensemble Strategies in the real-world and Finance

 The first example, is about the Netflix challenge where Netflix offered a million dollar prize for the “best suggested movies to watch” algorithm.
 Jaffray Woodriff, founder and CEO of Quantitative Investment Management ($3B in AUM), competed in the contest and took 3rd!
 Woodriff is a big proponent of ensemble methods and mentions such in his Hedge Fund Market Wizards chapter of Jack Schwager’s great book.
 The team that actually won the contest was in a close race with the second place team and wound up running away with the first place prize by using an ensemble method applied to the other top 30 competitors’ models.
-I am trying to convey financially incentivized practicality here; this story and example comes from Ensemble Methods in Data Mining by Giovanni Seni and John Elder with a foreword by Jaffray Woodriff.
-Woodriff, and many other successful hedge funds, utilize ensemble methods in their approach.
+I am trying to convey financially incentivized practicality here; the story comes from Ensemble Methods in Data Mining by Giovanni Seni and John Elder with a foreword by Jaffray Woodriff.

 Ensemble Strategies and Trading

 The two main things that plague trading strategies are

 - Underfitting (bias)

 In the latest book sweeping the Quant world: Advances in Financial Machine Learning, Ensemble Methods have their own dedicated chapter!
 In this chapter, the author Marcos Lopez de Prado (head of AQR’s machine learning division and formerly founded and led Guggenheim’s Quantitative Investment Strategies that had over $13B in assets) states, “An ensemble method is a method that combines a set of [weak] learners… in order to create a [stronger] learner that performs better than any of the indiviudal ones.
 Ensemble methods help reduce bias AND/OR variance”.

 So ensemble methods can help reduce overfitting?
 That sounds desirable for every system trader I know!